hypo69/hypo/pytest/gemini/src/_examples/quick_start.md

 import pytest
 import hypotez.src._examples.quick_start as qs

-# Tests for the MODE variable
+# Tests for the MODE constant
 def test_mode_value():
     """Checks the value of the MODE constant.""" assert qs.MODE == 'dev'

-# No other functions are present in the provided code,
-# so no further tests are needed.
-If there were
+# No other functions or classes were defined in the provided code, so no further tests are needed.
-# functions, tests should be added here according to
-# the provided requirements and the docstrings in the code.
+# If more functions are added to quick_start.py, you should add test functions accordingly.
 ```